bitagoras/xtype/README.md

 ```

 # Meta Language

-Version: 0.2
+## Overview

 The content of the `metadata` element gives information and hints about how to read, interpret or pre-process the data, before it is passed to the application.
 A parser that do not support this metadata has to parse the element after `[*]` but can ignore its content.
 The content is mostly used for optimizing the efficiency or speed for writing and reading large files with random access.
 It can also contain application-specific information of how to apply the data.
-The metadata consists of differenty data types.
-Most of the metadata is given by a dict object with pairs of keywords and values.
-There are e.g. keywords to give instructions to transpose or concatenate matrices or vectors when loaded into memory.
-With the keyword the metadata feature becomes more self-explained.
-Each metadata extends the UBN format without changing the core grammar.
+The metadata consists of differenty data types or dicts with different meta information.
+There is e.g. information with instructions to transpose or concatenate matrices or vectors when loaded into memory.
+Metadata allows to extend the UBN format without changing the core grammar.

 All information about sizes or relative jump positions are related to the whole element including the metadata itself.
 So the parser has to remember the position of the `*` character of the metadata as the reference position.
 Also some zero-bytes belong to the element as defined in the grammar rule for the element and therefore is addressed by the metadata.